danny00747/tfe-report/src/09_security.md

 \includegraphics[scale=0.52]{imgs/monitor.png}
 \end{figure}

-Figure 11 shows that the application has been up & running for more 50 days and never went down !
+Figure 11 shows this application has been up & running for more 50 days and never went down !

 [^6]: [JWT](https://jwt.io/)
 [^7]: [uptimerobot](https://uptimerobot.com/)